SwiftedMind/Puddles/README.md

 ### Requirements

-Puddles supports the following platforms:

-- iOS 15+
+Puddles supports iOS 15+ and macOS 12+.
-- macOS 12+

-You will also need Swift 5.7 to compile the package.

 ### Installation

-The package is installed through the Swift Package Manager.
-Simply add the following line to your `Package.swift` dependencies:
+You can install Puddles through the Swift Package Manager.
+Simply add the following line to the dependencies in your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/SwiftedMind/Puddles", branch: "main")
 ```

-Alternatively, if you want to add the package to an Xcode project, go to `File` > `Add Packages...` and enter the URL "https://github.com/SwiftedMind/Puddles" into the search field at the top.
+Alternatively, if you want to add the package to an Xcode project, go to `File` > `Add Packages...` and enter the URL "https://github.com/SwiftedMind/Puddles" into the search field at the top right.
 Puddles should appear in the list.
 Select it and click "Add Package" in the bottom right.

 ## Documentation